1.Bulgaria:MEAGER SUPPORT FOR NEW-OLD PRESIDENT

 into closed session to discuss classified material."

-Turning a blind eye to Castro on the eve of the 'first war of
+Turning a blind eye to Castro on the eve of the

 the 21st century,' would be tantamount to ignoring the Nazi and